Toronto Rhinoplasty Clinic: Cosmetic Nose Surgery

 Types of Rhinoplasty Procedures

-There are three common rhinoplasty procedures.
-Each has its own goals and outcomes.
+There are three common rhinoplasty procedure; each has its own goals and outcomes.

-Cosmetic rhinoplasty- A cosmetic rhinoplasty involves incisions made inside and outside of the nostrils.
+A cosmetic rhinoplasty involves incisions made inside and outside of the nostrils.
 Where the incisions are made is dependent on what kind of nasal issue is being addressed.
-During the procedure, cartilage, bones and soft tissue are reshaped to best attain the desires of the patient.
+During the nose surgery, cartilage, bones and soft tissue are reshaped to best attain the desires of the patient.

-There are two types of incisions that can be made when undergoing a rhinoplasty: open/external rhinoplasty and closed/internal rhinoplasty.
+There are two types of incisions that can be made when undergoing a nose surgery: open/external rhinoplasty and closed/internal rhinoplasty.

 Open rhinoplasty involves incisions made at the base of the nose.
 Specifically, the incision is made across the tissue that separates the nostrils, called the columella.
 Next, the nasal skin is lifted up over the cartilage and bone to allow surgeons to access the entire nasal structure.